-Preferably the top of the crown (light crown) should be visible from one observation point.
+Preferably the top of the crown (light crown, upper third of tree crown) should be visible from one observation point.
 If this is not possible, then the middle part of the crown is also acceptable.
+If a distinction between different tree crown parts is not possible, also the whole tree crown can be assessed.
 The same part of the crown should be considered for subsequent phenological observations throughout the whole year, as well as for subsequent years.
 The part of the crown observed should be reported on form .PLP at the time the trees are selected, or whenever it changes, using the codes in the forms document.